-“There is currently a backlog of empty containers at container parks in Australia, which desperately need to go back to the high-exporting countries but have no ship to take them.
+“There is currently a backlog of empty containers at container parks in Australia, which desperately need to go back to the high-exporting countries but have no ship to take them,” Thai said.

-“The economic recovery in the aftermath of the COVID-19 pandemic will be slowed down due to current supply chain issues.
+“As a result, the economic recovery in the aftermath of the COVID-19 pandemic will be slowed down due to current supply chain issues.”

 Will things get better before they get worse?

 Recently, The International Monetary Fund (IMF) predicted the crisis will have a long-lasting damaging economic impact and has cut growth outlooks for the US and other major industrial powers.

 In October, Australia Post urged Australians to send their Christmas parcels by early December to avoid disappointment.